An ad-free Educational Platform Offering Access to Restored Vintage Photographs and Prints Documenting New York's Rich History.

 In 1912, it was relocated to Belvedere Castle, Central Park, enhancing the city's cultural and historical milieu.
 This observatory has played a crucial role in weather monitoring and forecasting, contributing to both the city's and the nation's meteorological development, and continues to be a functional landmark in Central Park.

-The museum, a New York City landmark, now houses over 33 million specimens and artifacts, ranking among the world's largest in its field.
-Continually attracting global visitors, it contributes significantly to science education and research.
-Renowned for its diverse exhibits, it reflects New York City's commitment to cultural and scientific progress, inspiring and educating a worldwide audience.
+Now recognized as a New York City landmark, the American Museum of Natural History houses over 33 million specimens and artifacts, making it one of the largest museums in its field worldwide.
+Continuously attracting visitors globally, it significantly contributes to science education and research.
+Renowned for its extensive and diverse exhibits, the museum reflects New York City’s commitment to cultural and scientific progress, inspiring and educating audiences from around the world.

-View All30Images
+View All34Images

 Frequently Asked Questions